viniciusfdasilva/riscv64_asm/README.md

 $ qemu-riscv64 output # Running ELF
 ```

-## Setup a Ubuntu for RISCV 64 Virtual Machine with QEMU
+## Setup a Ubuntu for RISCV 64 Virtual Machine with QEMU on a different CPU architecture

 #### First Step - Install Prerequistites